 How do I hide cables after mounting my 50-inch TV?

-There are several ways to hide cables: using paintable on-wall cable raceways, flexible cable sleeves to bundle wires, or, for the cleanest look, installing an in-wall cable management kit.
-Always ensure proper insulation and fire safety when running cables behind walls.
+There are several effective ways to hide cables after mounting your 50-inch TV.
+You can use paintable on-wall cable raceways, flexible cable sleeves to bundle wires neatly, or, for the cleanest look, install an in-wall cable management kit.
+Always ensure proper insulation and fire safety when routing cables behind walls.

 Is it safe to mount a 50-inch TV on drywall without studs?

-Mounting a 50-inch TV directly into drywall without hitting at least two robust wall studs is generally not recommended due to the TV’s weight.
-If unavoidable, you must use heavy-duty, toggle-style drywall anchors explicitly rated for well over the TV’s weight, but it’s always less secure than stud mounting.
+Mounting a 50-inch TV directly into drywall without hitting at least two robust wall studs is generally not recommended due to the TV's weight, which can range from 25 to 40 pounds.
+If unavoidable, you must use heavy-duty, toggle-style drywall anchors explicitly rated for well over the TV's weight, but it is always less secure than stud mounting.